-In order to meet best corporate governance practices, the Board expects that Directors acquire subordinate voting shares of the Corporation and/or hold deferred share units ("DSUs") with a value equivalent to at least three times the annual flat fee retainer payable to Directors (currently \$80,000 (\$112,500 effective January 14, 2022) for Directors who sit on the Boards of each of the Corporation and Cogeco Communications Inc. ("Cogeco Communications); and \$130,000 (\$180,000 effective January 14, 2022) for Directors who sit only on the Board of the Corporation; (the "Minimum Shareholding Expectation").
-The Board Chair is committed to maintain his stock ownership at a market value equal to at least five times his final preretirement salary (\$750,000) for one year following his retirement on August 31, 2021.
+In order to meet best corporate governance practices, the Board expects that Directors acquire subordinate voting shares of the Corporation and/or hold deferred share units ("DSUs") with a value equivalent to at least three times the annual flat fee retainer payable to Directors (currently 112,500) for Directors who sit on the Boards of each of the Corporation and Cogeco Communications Inc. ("Cogeco Communications); and \$180,000 for Directors who sit only on the Board of the Corporation; (the "Minimum Shareholding Expectation").
+The minimum shareholding expectations of the Board Chair is also three times his basic annual retainer (currently \$400,000).